The Employment Law Review: Netherlands

 iv Background checks

 It is not uncommon for a company in the Netherlands to perform background checks when it intends to hire a new employee.
 This could be done by asking the job applicant for extra background information or by checking references.
 From a privacy law perspective, it is important to tailor screening activities to the position and qualifications needed.
 In this respect, the interest of the future employer should be weighed against the applicant's privacy interest.
-Furthermore, discrimination on the grounds of age, race, gender, religion, belief, political conviction, nationality, sexual orientation, marital status, disability or chronic disease is prohibited.
+Furthermore, discrimination on the grounds of age, race, gender, religion, philosophical belief, political conviction, nationality, sexual orientation, marital status, disability or chronic disease is prohibited.

-Employers may only request information about credit records through the applicant or employee, through a public source or with the applicant's or employee's permission.
+Employers may request information about credit records only through the applicant or employee, through a public source or with the applicant's or employee's permission.
 Applicants or employees are not obliged to answer questions about their credit records, unless this is relevant for the performance of the job.
 Similarly, whether processing of this type of data is permitted will depend on the position.
 Information about an applicant's or an employee's criminal record qualifies as sensitive personal data.
 Processing this type of data is prohibited unless a statutory exception applies.
 However, if a person's criminal record is relevant for the performance of a job, an applicant or an employee must duly inform the employer (e.g., an accountant who has been convicted of fraud or a primary school teacher who has been convicted of child abuse).
 The employer may ask an applicant or employee to provide a certificate of conduct issued by the Judicial Agency for Testing, Integrity and Screening of the Dutch Ministry of Security and Justice if such a certificate is relevant for the position.